PhilMoran1/RSAcryptoSystem/README.md

 ```
     const {publicKey, privateKey} = rsa.genKeypair(bits)
 ```
-Keep in mind that generating keypairs usually takes a couple minutes.
+Keep in mind that generating keypairs usually takes a couple of minutes.

 # Encrypt